Aʼnowaraʼko꞉wa Arena

 Aʾnowaraʾko꞉wa Arena is a 3,000-seat multi-purpose arena in Cornwall Island, Ontario on the Akwesasne reservation.

 History

-Built in 1995, it is home to several hockey and lacrosse games.
+Built in 1995, it is home to hockey and lacrosse games.
 Current tenants include the Akwesasne Indians of the Ontario Junior B Lacrosse League.

 The Akwesasne Warriors of the Federal Hockey League played at the arena until the team dissolved in 2012.

-The National Lacrosse League will host three preseason games at the arena in November 2022.
+The National Lacrosse League hosted three preseason games at the arena in November 2022.